-LISP – Locator and Identity Separation Protocol is the main piece of Cisco SD-Access Solution.
-LISP is a control plane of SD-Access and many network engineers want to understand, and they need to understand LISP in more detail.
+Cisco LISP - Locator and Identity Separation Protocol is the main piece of Cisco SD-Access Solution.
+It is a control plane of SD-Access and many network engineers want to understand, and they need to understand it in more detail.
 I discussed with the inventor of LISP, Dino Farinacci!

 LISP is the Control Plane protocol of Cisco SDA which is Campus Network Design and Deployment solution.
 It helps for automating Campus network with the help of DNA-Controller and in the framework, there are 3 planes.
 Control Plane , Data Plane and Management Plane.